scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - How can a path-aware network in a path-aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?
 - How can the incentives of network operators and end users be aligned to realize the vision of path-aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?

+The answers to these questions can be found in the sections [Key Concepts]({#key}) and [Deployments]({#deploy}), respectively.

 Another RFC that must be mentioned in the context of this draft is {{RFC5218}}, "What Makes for a Successful Protocol?".
 SCION fulfils most factors that contribute to the success of a protocol, as described in section 2.1 of the RFC.
 This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source code availability.
 More importantly, SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.

-To conclude: The time is ripe to take SCION to the IETF, to be able to contribute to the important discussion regarding path-aware networking, and to make a first step towards standardization.
+To conclude: The time is ripe to take SCION to the IETF, in order to contribute to the important discussion regarding path-aware networking, and to make a first step towards standardization.

 ## SCION Overview